mnxmnz/nextjs-docs/docs/03-optimizing-fonts-and-images/quiz.md

-# Chapter 03 - Optimizing Fonts and Images
+# Optimizing Fonts and Images

 ## Q1.
 How does Next.js optimize fonts?